colin-gourlay/sundown-sessions/src/content/releases/m/maria-mckee/you-gotta-sin-to-get-saved/index.md

 ---
 ## About

-You Gotta Sin To Get Saved is a release by Maria McKee released in 1993-06-22.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include I Can't Make It Alone.
+*You Gotta Sin To Get Saved* earns its place in the Sundown Sessions catalogue through “I Can't Make It Alone”, a selection that offers a direct route into Maria McKee's work.

+Heard in the context of the full release, “I Can't Make It Alone” is an invitation to explore beyond the track featured on the show.